Grammarly is great for most things.

 (AI empowered grammar and plagiarism scanner)

 PaperRater is a cloud-based grammar editor which is driven by AI-powered algorithms to analyze content.
-Furthermore, they even incorporate a plagiarism checker making this tool highly sought after amongst writing professionals.
+Furthermore, they even incorporate a plagiarism checker making this tool highly sought-after among writing professionals.

-#1.
-An astronomical amount of content is published online each year, and protecting the original data requires the use of a plagiarism checker.
+1. An astronomical amount of content is published online each year, and protecting the original data requires using a plagiarism checker.
 Paper Rater’s checker can scan and compare your work with 10 billion content pieces so you can be sure your work is truly original.

-#2.
-A vocabulary builder is another useful feature which can boost the quality of your writing, and your overall English language skills.
+2. A vocabulary builder is another useful feature which can boost the quality of your writing, and your overall English skills.
 When you type a word, the tool shows you the definition and a few example sentences to help you understand various ways the word can be used.

-#1.
-Paper Rater doesn’t allow you to import files and you’re limited to 5 pages in each submission.
+1. Paper Rater doesn’t allow you to import files and you’re limited to five pages in each submission.
 Though this does increase to 20 pages per submission in the premium version.

-#3.
-With paper rater, you can only use their web-based application as there currently no separate desktop app or even browser extension.
+3. With Paper Rater, you can only use their web-based application as there’s currently no separate desktop app or browser extension.

 Do I Recommend Paper Rater?